EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-cipher/ssl-cipher.md

 <b>cipherGroupName</b>
 Name of the user-defined cipher group.

-<b>vServerName</b>
-The name of the SSL virtual server to which the cipher-suite is to be bound.

-<b>serviceName</b>
-The name of the SSL service name to which the cipher-suite is to be bound.

-<b>serviceGroupName</b>
-The name of the SSL service name to which the cipher-suite is to be bound.

-<b>cipherOperation</b>
-The operation that is performed when adding the cipher-suite.
-Possible cipher operations are:
-	ADD - Appends the given cipher-suite to the existing one configured for the virtual server.
-	REM - Removes the given cipher-suite from the existing one configured for the virtual server.
-	ORD - Overrides the current configured cipher-suite for the virtual server with the given cipher-suite.
-Possible values: ADD, REM, ORD
-Default value: 0

-<b>cipherAliasName/cipherName/cipherGroupName</b>
-A cipher-suite can consist of an individual cipher name, the system predefined cipher-alias name, or user defined cipher-group name.

 <b>cipherName</b>
 Name of the individual cipher, user-defined cipher group, or predefined (built-in) cipher alias to add to the cipher group.